courtier/mpunksminer/readme.md

 - Add GPU support
 - Record processed nonces in DB
 - Add option to set the starting nonce
-- Use 64 bit integers in some places, might give some performance boost
+- Use 64 bit integers in some places, might give some performance boost, difficulty target is <64 bits
 - 2^88 nonces possible